dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet.md

 <code>is_future_sign: bool</code>
 </dt>
 <dd>
- The flag to indicate if the future sign feature was used before starting the sign session.
+ Indicates whether the future sign feature was used to start the session.
 </dd>
 </dl>